mageswap/analytics-events/README.md

 This flow also clears your `tmp` cache only for yarn, ensuring yarn install times are not degraded after testing your analytics changes.

 When you're done testing, undo the changes so you don't commit the temporary file to remote:
-`git restore package.json yarn.lock && rm uniswap-analytics-events-dev.tgz && yarn`.
+`git restore package.json yarn.lock && rm mageswap-analytics-events-dev.tgz && yarn`.

 ### Manually Installing